adrianroma/ads/README.md

 # test
-Test is a git training for any user
+Test is a git training for any programmer